-- Behaviors, Attitudes and Perceptions: Are your prospective customers aware of your company?
+- Behaviors, Attitudes, and Perceptions: Are your prospective customers aware of your company?
 How do they perceive you and your competitors?
 Which competitive vulnerabilities can you capitalize on?
 How often do they purchase products in your category?

 Needed Intelligence to Move Forward

 How you can capitalize on the current situation is an uncomfortable thought.
 But, at the end of the day, businesses need to find ways to move forward and evolve.
-Understanding how your market is thinking and feeling provide actionable information to ensure the livelihood of your company.
+Understanding how your market is thinking and feeling provides actionable information to ensure the livelihood of your company.